Ceremony on 23 October 2020 at The Landmark London

 The judges will be looking for evidence of how the need for the product (or upgrade) was assessed.
 In the case of an upgrade, evidence must be provided of how the performance was improved.

-New Product of the Year (Mechanical)
+Mechanical Product of the Year

-The Judges will be looking for an engineering product in which an innovative approach has been used to meet a particular market need.
+The Judges will be looking for an engineering product in which an innovative approach has been used to meet a market need.

 The judges will be looking for evidence of how the need for the product was assessed, along with an indication of time to market.
-Other considerations that may impress the judges are designs that are take advantage of new manufacturing processes and products that have exceeded their design brief or met it under-budget or ahead of time.
+Other considerations that may impress the judges are designs that take advantage of new manufacturing processes and products that have exceeded their design brief or met it under-budget or ahead of time.
 A successful production introduction will also be looked on favourably.

 Small Company of the Year

 Small companies represent a substantial proportion of all businesses in the UK.
-But just because they’re small doesn’t always mean they aren’t successful.
+But just because they’re small doesn’t mean they aren’t successful.